Butterfly: Distribution and migration

 Butterflies navigate using a time-compensated sun compass.
-They can see polarized light and therefore orient even in cloudy conditions.
-The polarized light near the ultraviolet spectrum appears to be particularly important.
+They can see polarised light and therefore orient even in cloudy conditions.
+The polarised light near the ultraviolet spectrum appears to be particularly important.
 Many migratory butterflies live in semi-arid areas where breeding seasons are short.
 The life histories of their host plants also influence butterfly behaviour.

 Life cycle

 Butterflies in their adult stage can live from a week to nearly a year depending on the species.
 Many species have long larval life stages while others can remain dormant in their pupal or egg stages and thereby survive winters.
 The Melissa Arctic (Oeneis melissa) overwinters twice as a caterpillar.
 Butterflies may have one or more broods per year.
 The number of generations per year varies from temperate to tropical regions with tropical regions showing a trend towards multivoltinism.

 Courtship is often aerial and often involves pheromones.
 Butterflies then land on the ground or on a perch to mate.
 Copulation takes place tail-to-tail and may last from minutes to hours.
 Simple photoreceptor cells located at the genitals are important for this and other adult behaviours.
 The male passes a spermatophore to the female; to reduce sperm competition, he may cover her with his scent, or in some species such as the Apollos (Parnassius) plugs her genital opening to prevent her from mating again.

-The vast majority of butterflies have a four-stage life cycle; egg, larva (caterpillar), pupa (chrysalis) and imago (adult).
+The vast majority of butterflies have a four-stage life cycle: egg, larva (caterpillar), pupa (chrysalis) and imago (adult).
 In the genera Colias, Erebia, Euchloe, and Parnassius, a small number of species are known that reproduce semi-parthenogenetically; when the female dies, a partially developed larva emerges from her abdomen.